Kapi-hub/university-project-website/readme.md

 1. Download the latest version of Tomcat [here](https://tomcat.apache.org/).
 We are using Tomcat 10.1.9.
 2. Extract the downloaded Tomcat zip file to your desired location.

-### Adding the Password File for the Database
+### Adding the Password Environment Variable for the Database
 The password for the database is, of course, not published on Git, and you should have access to it already.
 <!-- TODO: Add instructions on how to get the password, how to configure database -->

-To add the password file:
+To add the password variable:
 1. Locate the previously installed Tomcat folder in your file explorer (e.g., `apache-tomcat-x.x.x`).
 2. Open a terminal in this folder (usually by right-clicking and selecting the "Open in terminal" option).
 3. Navigate to the bin folder:
     ```bash
     cd ./bin
     ```
-4. Create a file called `di-2023-project-password` in this folder, containing the password for the database:
+4. Create an environment variable in this folder, containing the password for the database:
+   1. - On Windows, using PowerShell:
          ```bash
-    echo [password] > di-2023-project-password
+         [Environment]::SetEnvironmentVariable("DB_PASSWORD", "[password]", "Machine")
          ```

+      - On a Linux distribution, using Bash:
+          ```bash
+          sudo echo "export DB_PASSWORD=[password]" >> /etc/environment
+          ```
       Replace `[password]` with the actual password.

-You should now have a file containing the secret password in the `bin` folder of the Apache Tomcat folder.
+   2. Restart your system to apply the changes.
+   3. Double-check that the changes have been applied:
+      - On Windows, using PowerShell:
+         ```bash
+         Get-ChildItem Env:
+         ```

+      - On a Linux distribution, using Bash:
+          ```bash
+          source /etc/environment
+          ```
+      Verify that the output contains the `DB_PASSWORD` variable with the correct password.

 ### IDE Setup - IntelliJ IDEA
 If you don't have IntelliJ IDEA installed yet, you can download and install the latest version from [here](https://www.jetbrains.com/idea/download/).
 We are using IntelliJ IDEA 2023.1.2.